-Before learning about the top types of cryptocurrency, it's important to understand what cryptocurrency is.
+Before learning about the top types of cryptocurrency, or even trying to start trading some of them, it's important to understand what cryptocurrency is.
 If you already feel comfortable with your knowledge in this area, please feel free to skip the next section — scroll down to "The Three Main Types of Cryptocurrency"!

 Sound good?
 Let's get started!